Dimitri-Kavon-Williams/Pacman---Android/README.md

 # Pacman---Android
-Most of the coding was done in Java.
-This was part of a course during my bachelor's studies called "Graphical Apps: The Android View".
+This project was part of a course during my bachelor's studies called "Graphical Apps: The Android View".